 Okay, that doesn’t sound like much fun, but I’m talking about acupuncture.
 Leslie McGee is an acupuncturist here in town that I have referred several clients to because she specializes in women and fertility/GYN care.
 She has a million credentials and professional accomplishments, but that’s not why I refer to her.
 She has one of those spirits that instantly eases a person, and I know she’ll take good care of my clients.
 With gentle treatments so relaxing, you’ll probably fall asleep in her office, you can’t go wrong.

 Tucson has several golf courses, many of which attract professional golfers from around the world.
 Ventana Canyon offers a great golfing experience, and if you find that you’re not up to swinging an iron for a whole course, you can always head to their Practice Facility.
-When you’re done, you can grab lunch at one of their fine restaurants, or take an afternoon hike on their trail.
+Then, when you’re done, you can grab lunch at one of their fine restaurants.
+Or take an afternoon hike on their trail.
 Just be sure to pack lots of water and sunscreen if you’re planning to stay outdoors for very long in these spring/summer months.

 Did you know that Tucson has a state of the art planetarium and science center?
 Well if you didn’t, now you do.
 The Flandrau Science Center at the University of Arizona doesn’t just give you a stunning view of our planet’s night sky.
 It also houses one of the largest mineral collections in the world.
 Beat the heat and head in for an experience you won’t forget.